MwithHeart/writetech-accelerator-portfolio-mariam/docs/ai-documentation/README.md

 ## 🔍 Model chosen
 Qwen3 AI model.
 This project involves creating a model card for Qwen3, Alibaba Group's latest large language model.
 The goal was to develop clear, user-friendly documentation that explains the model's features, setup, usage and other crucial information.
-For more information on Qwen3, see the official [Qwen3](https://qwen.readthedocs.io/en/latest/) docuemntation.
+For more information on Qwen3, see the official [Qwen3](https://qwen.readthedocs.io/en/latest/) documentation.

 ## 📄 Project files